Francesco Salvi

 - On the conversational persuasiveness of GPT-4Nature Human Behaviour

-Media Coverage: The Guardian The Washington Post The Economist Nature Il Corriere della Sera El País Público Frankfurter Allgemeine Zeitung ABC New Scientist MIT Technology Review Ansa Der Spiegel SWI The Register Vanity Fair Veja Gizmodo La Vanguardia Folha de S.Paulo
+Media Coverage: The Guardian The Washington Post The Economist Nature Il Corriere della Sera El País Público Frankfurter Allgemeine Zeitung ABC BresciaOggi New Scientist MIT Technology Review Ansa Der Spiegel SWI The Register Vanity Fair Veja Gizmodo La Vanguardia Folha de S.Paulo

 - MEDITRON-70B: Scaling Medical Pretraining for Large Language ModelsarXiv preprint, Nov 2023